Research

 A novel dynamic model for joint estimation of multiple quantiles of a time series conditionally on a set of covariates is presented.
 The model preserves quantile monotonicity and allows for a clear interpretation of covariate effects across quantiles.
 Model parameters are estimated using a two-step M-estimator.
 The resulting estimator is consistent, and its finite sample properties are analysed through simulations.
 The new model is used to study the impact of different levels of stress in the financial system on GDP growth rate.
 The analysis shows that worsened financial conditions imply a more pessimistic economic outlook when the financial scenario is already severely distressed, and an overall increased macroeconomic uncertainty.
 Additionally, past information on GDP growth is found to be critical in studying and predicting economic vulnerability.
 These findings hold true even when alternative measures of real economic activity are considered.

-We propose a new rank-based test for the number of common dynamic factors q in a dynamic factor model for a large panel of observations.
-After estimating a VAR(1) model on r static factors extracted by principal component analysis, we estimate the number of common dynamic factors by testing the rank of the VAR residuals’ covariance matrix.
-Our new rank test is based on the asymptotic distribution of the sum of the smallest r − q eigenvalues of the residuals’ covariance matrix.
+We propose a new rank-based test for the number of common primitive shocks, q, in large panel data.
+After estimating a VAR(1) model on r static factors extracted by principal component analysis, we estimate the number of common primitive shocks by testing the rank of the VAR residuals' covariance matrix.
+The new test is based on the asymptotic distribution of the sum of the smallest r-q eigenvalues of the residuals' covariance matrix.
 We develop both plug-in and bootstrap versions of this eigenvalue-based test.
-The eigenvectors associated to the q largest eigenvalues allow us to construct an easy-to-implement estimator of the common dynamic factors and to derive its asymptotic properties.
-We consider applications of our new tests and estimators on panels of macro-financial variables and individual stocks volatilities.
+The eigenvectors associated to the q largest eigenvalues allow us to construct an easy-to-implement estimator of the common primitive shocks.
+We illustrate our testing and estimation procedures with applications to panels of macroeconomic variables and individual stocks' volatilities.

 We introduce a new class of order-preserving linear transformations.
 These operators map vectors whose entries are sorted in ascending order into equally ordered ones.
 Starting from this result, we develop a new model to track the quantiles of a time series given all past information on itself and on a set of explanatory variables.
 This model preserves monotonicity of the estimated quantiles over time.
 An empirical analysis shows that the new method effectively captures the relation between macroeconomic and financial tail risk.
 The model also delivers competitive density and tail risk predictions.